Ongoing, long-term milk production

 and the more completely it is removed, the more milk the breasts make.
 The opposite

 also true.
-When milk is removed less often, or an insufficient amount is removed,
+When milk is removed less often, or not enough is removed, the breasts

-breasts get the signal to slow milk production and make less.
-Milk removal occurs
+the signal to slow milk production and make less.
+Milk removal occurs when a baby

-baby effectively breastfeeds or you are pumping frequently to keep your breasts
+effectively breastfeeds.
+Or you are pumping frequently to keep your breasts drained.

 sucking by the baby so that enough milk is transferred from the breast into the baby's